Why choose Anderson Moores?

 With a technical surgery such as a total hip replacement (THR) it is critical to have a good surgeon who is very familiar with the procedure.
 This is not a surgery that should be performed by the 'occasional' surgeon.
 There are plenty of studies that show that less experienced surgeons have more complications.
-At Anderson Moores, our hip replacement surgeries are carefully planned and carried out by two of our board-certified specialist surgeons.
-Rob and James work together as a team to ensure the best possible outcome for your pet.
+At Anderson Moores, our hip replacement surgeries are carefully planned and carried out by board-certified specialist surgeons.
 We have the highest standards of aseptic technique (sterility) in our operating theatres to ensure the risk to your patient is minimised.
 Something that can only be achieved in a specialist hospital.

 Fixed Price Total Hip Replacement (THR) and a lifelong surgical guarantee

 We are very excited to announce we have added Total Hip Replacement (THR) to our fixed price Orthopaedic procedures list.

 We know that the cost of this complex procedure can sometimes be unsettling for clients and our aim is to ensure our clients know the upfront cost of the surgery to avoid any surprises.

 The cost of the hip replacement surgery now won’t change even if an unfortunate complication occurs or the surgery takes longer.

 THR is a complex surgery and whilst we can't guarantee that any surgery will be free of complications we are confident in our ability to perform the surgery.